- Scientific name: Dalatias licha

 Kitefin shark have only limited value as a food fish.
 They are eaten in Asian countries such as Japan, and have long been considered a delicacy in islands such as Madeira and the Azores.
 The liver of kitefin shark is also valuable as it is extremely rich in oil and the carcasses can be processed into fishmeal once the liver has been removed.

 Kitefin shark have can be caught by deep water gill nets and long-lines which specifically target this species, while they are also caught as bycatch by deep-sea trawlers which are likely to dispose of any kitefin sharks as unwanted bycatch.
 Numbers of kitefin shark have been badly reduced by commercial over-exploitation, a situation made worse by commercial vessels pushing into deeper and deeper water to catch the species which are present there.
 Overall the International Union for the Conservation of Nature classes kitefin shark as Near Threatened.
-However, in European waters this species is classed as Endangered with a declining population trend.
+In European waters this species is classed as Endangered with a declining population trend.